Free field frequency responses of the measured and the generalized loudspeaker (105 mm woofer, bass reflex port back)

 In order to select the appropriate generalized loudspeaker, determine the effective diameter of your woofer, measured from the center of the rubber surround on the one side to the center of the rubber surround on the other side of the diaphragm.
 In the case of floorstanding speakers 2-way and 3-way systems are differentiated.
 If you have a 2½-way floorstanding speaker, select a 2-way system.

-To change the position of the loudspeaker or listener, click on the appropriate symbol in the floor plan or section drawing of the room and then move it with the mouse or the cursor keys.
-The subwoofers can be rotated by pressing the L or R key.
-All other speakers align themselves to the listening position.
+To change the position of the loudspeaker or listener, click on the appropriate symbol in the floor plan or section drawing of the room and then move it with the mouse.

 Which is the ideal loudspeaker position?
 The general rule is: The smoother the frequency response, the more balanced the sound of the loudspeaker will be.
 For most loudspeakers this is the case when they are positioned as solitarily as possible within the room.
 If the low frequency transfer function shows excessive peaks usually an irritating booming develops at the corresponding frequencies.
 A sharp drop in the low frequency transfer function, however, is not critical.
 Only if the level remains low over a relatively broad range the listener will feel the bass to be too faint.